 A Brief History

 On September 9, 1739, the Stono Slave Rebellion, the largest slave revolt in pre-revolutionary British America took place in Charleston, South Carolina.
-Throughout history humans have kept other humans as slaves.
+Throughout history, humans have kept other humans as slaves.
 Some slaves resisted; some even revolted successfully.
 Here 10 incidents when slaves had finally had enough and rose up against their masters are listed.
-What incidents would you include?

 10. Stono Rebellion, British North American Colonies, 1739.